ajcr/rolling/README.md

 ```python
 seq = [3, 1, 4, 1, 5, 9, 2]
 ```
-Suppose we want to find the maximum in each window of 5 consecutive integers:
+Suppose we want to find the **maximum** in each window of 5 consecutive integers:

 ![alt tag](https://github.com/ajcr/rolling/blob/master/assets/readme_example_1.png)

-One way to do this would be to use Python's `max()` function and write:
+One way to do this would be to use Python's `max()` function and apply it to each consecutive slice of 5 elements:

 ```python
 >>> [max(seq[i:i+5]) for i in range(len(seq) - (5-1))]
 [5, 9, 9]
 ```

 However, as well as being quite verbose, applying builtin functions (like `max()` and `sum()`) to a window becomes increasingly slow as the window size gets bigger.
-This is because all values in the window are visited again and so the complexity is typically _linear_ (i.e. **O(k)** where **k** is the size of the window).
+This is because all values in the window are visited each time the function is invoked, and so the complexity is typically _linear_ (i.e. **O(k)** where **k** is the size of the window).

-It's clear by looking at the picture above that the values in the window remain much the same when rolled forward.
-By keeping track of some information about the window and the values that are removed and added on the roll forward, the operation can be completed much more efficiently, often in _constant_ time (i.e. **O(1)**, not dependent on the size of the window).
+It's clear by looking at the picture above that most of the values remain in the window when it is rolled forward.
+By keeping track of some information about the window and the values that are removed and added, an operation such as finding the maximum value can be completed much more efficiently, often in _constant_ time (i.e. **O(1)**, not dependent on the size of the window).

 This library implements efficient ways to operate on windows: